Engine Modes

 - Schema browser -- Explore attached database tables and columns.

-When to Use Admin UI Mode
+When to Use Interactive Mode

 - Non-technical team members need to manage access rules.